tomaspinho/attack-counter/README.md

-# Example
+# Attack Counter
-An example greeter plugin
+A plugin that shows a counter for the number of attacks your opponent has performed